 Our green bullets are addictive.
 We get that.
-While these green bullets help people to optimize their texts for the search engines, we don’t want people chasing only our bullets and losing track of their texts.
-We do want to nudge them and help them get that text as SEO-friendly as possible.
+While they help people optimize their texts for the search engines, we don’t want people chasing only our bullets and losing track of their texts.
+We do want to nudge them and help get that text as SEO-friendly as possible.
 In this blog post, I’ll tell you about the most pressing frustration that our customers experience and the solution we developed for that problem.

-“Yoast SEO does not recognize my focus keyphrase”
+“Yoast SEO only recognizes my exact focus keyphrase”

 Yoast SEO Premium analysis

 In the premium analysis, plurals and past tense are recognized as the same keyword and treated as such in our analysis.
 In the premium analysis, both guinea pig and guinea pigs are highlighted:

 Back in the early days, SEO used to focus on using the exact keyword as often as you could.
 But we’ve come quite a long way since then.
 Google and other search engines are able to recognize different forms of your keyphrase and that’s great.
 Because it allows you to write in a more natural way that’s easier to digest for your readers.
 Our SEO analysis -in the premium version – automatically detects whether or not you use different word forms of your focus keyphrase.
 It’ll recognize singular and plurals, but also different tenses of verbs, and adjust your keyword optimization scores accordingly.

 Let’s look at another example: if your focus keyphrase is [playing with your cats], it will recognize that keyphrase in the sentence ‘You can use toy mice to play with your cat‘.
 Or, if you want to optimize for [games for cats] it will recognize it the sentence, ‘Another game your cat will love …’ as well.
 The analysis is able to recognize these variations on your keyphrase and add them up to your total usage of the focus keyphrase.